-6.2 General Results
+6.2.
+General Results

-A manifold of landing approaches has been analyzed.
+Many landing approaches were analyzed.
 In general the implicit horizon and time to contact are the main cues during glide, often supported by a 'distance cue' such as the (change of) runway angle or distance between the markers.

-For flare timing the change of runway angle appears to be very important, but in quite some flights the value of the implicit horizon seems involved as well.
-Especially in the Parabolic screen 767 simulator landings several 'ballooned flares'3 were flown, all of which had a value for the implicit horizon clearly lower than normal flares at the time of flare initiation.
+For flare timing the change of runway angle appears to be very important, but in many flights the value of the implicit horizon seems to play a major role.
+Especially in the Parabolic screen 767 simulator landings several 'ballooned flares' were flown, all of which had a value for the implicit horizon clearly lower than normal flares at the time of flare initiation.